Donate Sponsor

 Flossie was rehomed with Vicki Green, in Orpington, who said: “I knew from the start that Flossie was a special cat, but I didn’t imagine I’d be sharing my home with a world record holder.
 She’s so affectionate, playful and sweet, especially when you remember how old she is.
 I’m immensely proud that Cats Protection matched me with such an amazing cat.”

 Flossie had remained in the same extended family since being homed as a young stray in 1995.
 She had been living in a colony of cats near a Merseyside hospital, when two workers took pity on them and each homed a cat.
 They lived together for 10 years until the owner died and Flossie was taken in by her sister.
 After another 14 happy years, the new owner also passed away.
 Flossie was aged at least 24 at that time.
-For the next three years, Flossie lived with the woman’s son, until his situation led him to make the difficult decision to relinquish the family cat to Cats Protection.
+For the next three years, Flossie lived with the woman’s son, until his situation led him to make the difficult decision to give up the family cat to Cats Protection.

 Craig Glenday, Editor in Chief at Guinness World Records™ said: "We were so excited to hear about the lovely Flossie and celebrate her long life.
 It’s not every day you come across a cat who has been around since the mid-nineties.
 This is the human equivalent of over 120 years old, which would put her on par with Jeanne Calment, the French supercentenarian who lived to 122 years 164 days and holds the record for the oldest person ever.”